omjaju18/mthree-daily-training-notes/Incident Management/Monolithic vs. Microservices Architecture/README.md

 # **Monolithic vs. Microservices Architecture**

-This document explains the difference between **Monolithic Architecture** and **Microservices Architecture**, two commonly used approaches in software development for building applications.
-It includes features, examples, and key differences to help you understand when to choose each approach.

----

 ## **1. Monolithic Architecture**
 **Monolithic Architecture** is a **single, unified application** where all components such as UI, business logic, and database are tightly integrated and deployed as one unit.